aditya3232/field-service/README.md

 ```
 skeleton
+    L clients                        → Contains the client for calling other services
     L cmd                            → Contains the main entry point or initial configuration of the application
     L common                         → Stores common functions used throughout the application
     L config                         → Contains application configurations such as environment variables and other settings